vippsas/vipps-login-api/vipps-login-api-faq.md

 * Organization number
 * Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
 * Information on how you plan to use the account numbers

+## Who can get access to CIBA flows and how?
+The CIBA flows have been developed to support use-cases where authentication/registration does not start in a browser or an app.
+This means that it is the merchant/merchant’s systems that trigger the authentication/registration and thus login cannot be done in the user’s browser.
+The CIBA flows are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units.
+If a merchant uses the CIBA flows on webpages or in apps used by end-users, access to the CIBA flows can be withdrawn.

+Merchants need to apply for access to CIBA flows separately by sending an email to accessuserinfo@vipps.no.
+In the email you should specify:

+* Merchant name
+* Organization number
+* Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
+* Information on how you plan to use the CIBA flow

 ## What's the purpose of the `state` parameter?